discordjs/guide/guide/creating-your-bot/adding-more-commands.md

     </discord-message>
 </div>

 Of course, you can modify this to your liking.
 You may also want to display the date the server was created or the server's region.
-You would do those in the same manner - use `message.guild.createdAt` or `message.guild.region`, respectively.
+You would do those in the same manner–use `message.guild.createdAt` or `message.guild.region`, respectively.

 ::: tip
 Want a list of all the properties you can access and all the methods you can call on a server?
 Refer to <branch version="11.x" inline>[the discord.js documentation site](https://discord.js.org/#/docs/main/v11/class/Guild)</branch><branch version="12.x" inline>[the discord.js documentation site](https://discord.js.org/#/docs/main/stable/class/Guild)</branch>!